erikbaxstrom/nts-1-buddy/README.md

 - I really like the Smoke delay from Roll-log, but the NTS-1 can't do user delay at the same time as user reverb, so I'm still hoping to get some more interesting textures out of the built-in delay types.

-## Install Firmware and IDE -- complete
+## Install Firmware and IDE -- Complete

 - Install Mu
 - Download and Install circuitpytjon (circuitpython.org) on Pi Pico: